cloudmesh-community/hid-sp18-526/project-code/README.md

 Each API uses the following structure:

     .
-    ├── swagger.yml         # Swagger specification
+    ├── swagger.yml         # swagger specification
-    ├── requirements.txt    # Python requirements
+    ├── requirements.txt    # python requirements
-    ├── packages.txt        # Ubuntu package requirements
+    ├── packages.txt        # ubuntu package requirements
     └── controllers         # directory containing python controllers for API └── ...

 - **swagger.yml** this file contains the swagger specification, for this API only (paths, definitions, etc.).
 - **requirements.txt** newline-separated list of python package requirements, to be installed via *pip install*
 - **pakackages.txt** newline-separated list of ubuntu package requirements, to be installed via *apt-get install*
-- **controllers/** this directory is where the API controllers will be placed, with name corresponding to the path (see [Routing](#routing))
+- **controllers** directory where the API controllers will be placed, with name corresponding to the path (see [Routing](#routing))

 ### Routing